rljson/rljson/README.architecture.md

 }
 ```

-Derived `IdSets` can be created by modifying an existing set:
+Derived `SliceIdSets` can be created by modifying an existing set:

 ```json
 {